Maximilian Karl, 6th Prince of Thurn and Taxis: Marriage and family

 In their seventh year of marriage, Wilhelmine died at the age of 32.
 Maximilian Karl mourned her death greatly and constructed the Neo-Gothic mausoleum at St. Emmeram's Abbey for her.
-Maximilian Karl married secondly to Princess Mathilde Sophie of Oettingen-Oettingen and Oettingen-Spielberg, daughter of Johannes Aloysius III, Prince of Oettingen-Oettingen and Oettingen-Spielberg (1788-1855) and his wife, Princess Amalie Auguste of Wrede (1796-1871), on 24 January 1839 in Oettingen in Bayern.
+Maximilian Karl married secondly to Princess Mathilde Sophie of Oettingen-Spielberg, daughter of Johannes Aloysius III, Prince of Oettingen-Spielberg and his wife, Princess Amalie Auguste of Wrede, on 24 January 1839 in Oettingen in Bayern.
 Maximilian Karl and Mathilde Sophie had twelve children: